Elsword016/Swc-plugins-for-Imaris-10/Readme.md

 ## Swc importer and exporter for Imaris 10.0.1

 Based on the original implementation by Sarun Gulyanon (2018).
+Re-implemented from scratch for **Imaris 10.0.1** and **Python 3.7** and updated some things like generation and saving individual filaments separately and exports more consistent with the .swc specifications.

 Used for additional analysis of the paper: